 Lyric® – Lyric is the world’s first and only extended wear hearing aid that is worn 24/7 for months at a time* through activities such as showering, exercising and sleeping.
 Lyric is placed deep in the ear canal, 4mm from the ear drum and is therefore invisible.

-After evaluating your type and degree of hearing loss, Dr. Venkatesh or Dr. Green will help you choose an appropriate style of hearing aid, take an impression (if needed) of your ear canal, and adjust the device to fit well.
-It may take you some time to get used to your new hearing aid, but Dr. Venkatesh and Dr. Greenis are always available to answer your questions, schedule and appointment today!
+After evaluating your type and degree of hearing loss, Dr. Venkatesh or Dr. McGrath will help you choose an appropriate style of hearing aid, take an impression (if needed) of your ear canal, and adjust the device to fit well.
+It may take you some time to get used to your new hearing aid, but Dr. Venkatesh and Dr. McGrath are always available to answer your questions, schedule and appointment today!